File Edit

 image

-You can then paste the copied text using the p character key, which will paste the text immediately after your cursor.
+Visual mode enables copying and pasting.
+Press v in normal mode to begin selecting text from the cursor.
+Use arrow keys to expand the selection, then press y to “yank” it.
+Paste the copied text using the p character key, which will paste the text immediately after your cursor.

 Vim Command